Skip to main content

 Personal Statement

-I teach a variety of classes at the C of I, including Spanish language and advanced courses on the study of literature and culture.
-Courses like Detective Fiction and Film dove-tail with my research interests in the representation of social exclusion and marginalization.
-I also lead a Medical Spanish study away in Ecuador during January term in alternating years, which is a great way to get to know students and encourage their progress in professional use of the language.
+I teach a variety of classes at the C of I, including Spanish language, Food and Culture, and advanced courses on the study of literature and culture.
+Courses like Democracy and Dictatorship, Indigenous Studies, Crime Fiction, and Medical Humanities dove-tail with my research interests in the representation of social exclusion and marginalization.
+I also often lead study away experiences to Spanish-speaking countries during January term, which is a great way to get to know students and encourage their language development.
 When I am not teaching, I enjoy traveling, reading, hiking, and exploring Idaho.

 Professional Experience